 Santa Monica Prostitution Lawyers Since 1987

 Whether you have been arrested for Prostitution through an undercover sting operation conducted by Santa Monica Police Department or through a police sting operation or were observed by police soliciting a prostitute, it is imperative that you seek the advice of an experienced Santa Monica criminal defense lawyer with expertise defending Prostitution and Solicitation cases in the LAX Courthouse.
-Santa Monica Prostitution defense lawyers, Paul Takakjian and Stephen Sitkoff, are former senior prosecutors with the Los Angeles District Attorney’s Office.
-Mr. Takakjian and Mr. Sitkoff utilize their 70 plus years of combined criminal law experience, as well as their relationships with each of the judges and prosecutors in Airport Court to ensure our clients avoid jail and in many cases, Prostitution or Solicitation convictions.
+Santa Monica Prostitution defense lawyers, Eugene Hanrahan and Stephen Sitkoff, are former senior prosecutors with the Los Angeles District Attorney’s Office.
+Mr. Hanrahan and Mr. Sitkoff utilize their 70 plus years of combined criminal law experience, as well as their relationships with each of the judges and prosecutors in Airport Court to ensure our clients avoid jail and in many cases, Prostitution or Solicitation convictions.

 PC 647(b) – Prostitution And Solicitation